AndrewKassab/precisepass/README.md

 # precisepass

-  PrecisePass is a secure, offline, and easy to use password manager written in bash that works on the terminal in Linux and the Windows Subsystem for Linux.
-(MAC VERSION UNDER CONSTRUCTION)
+  PrecisePass is a secure, offline, and easy to use password manager written in bash that works on the terminal in Linux and the Windows Subsystem for Linux. ( MAC version in the works )

 # BEFORE USING:
 - First, clone the repository and move into a proper directory that contains the pass file for your platform.